Women's Health: Readings On Social, Economic, And Political Issues

 Hormone Risk Throughout the Lifespan by Christina Cherel

-The Marketing and Politics Behind the Promotion of Female Sexual Dysfunction and its “Pink Viagra” by National Women’s Health Network
+The Marketing and Politics Behind the Promotion of Female Sexual Dysfunction and its “Pink Viagra” by The National Women’s Health Network

 The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles by Emily Martin